Atomic Kommie Comics™ are big fans of retro pop culture. (As if you couldn't guess)

 Captain Midnight replaced Little Orphan Annie as the flagship radio show for Ovaltine, carrying on the tradition of issuing mail-in collectible premiums in return for Ovaltine labels and jar seals, taking it to far greater levels than any other radio series in history!
 (The phrase "Captain Midnight Decoder" became synonymous with mail-in premiums.)

 The show ran Monday thru Friday in 15-minute segments, with ongoing storylines running for several months at a time, ending each episode with a cliffhanger and a coded message which required a Captain Midnight Decoder to translate.

 A series of Big Little Books, a newspaper comic strip, and two different comic book series quickly followed, as well as a 15-chapter movie serial.

 The radio show ended with a bang in 1949, as Cap's archenemy Ivan Shark (an evil aviator) was killed in the final episode!
 Talk about "closure"!

 Ovaltine revived Cap (but not Ivan Shark) in 1954 as a weekly tv series with a heavier science fiction emphasis.

-Though it only ran for 39 episodes, the show reran continuously until the mid 1960s.
+Though only 39 episodes were produced, the show reran continuously in syndication until the mid 1960s.

 Trivia note: the syndicated version was retitled Jet Jackson: Flying Commando because Ovaltine owned the "Captain Midnight" trademark and didn't sponsor the reruns!